-Your retirement readiness, in other words, is not based on the fact you hit a certain milestone birthday.
-The financial number you need to look at is your investment account balance so you will understand whether you have the income that you need to live on or whether you must keep working longer until you acquire the right amount of invested funds.
+Your retirement readiness, in other words, depends on your investment account balance and whether you have the income you need to live on.
+You must keep working longer if you have not yet acquired sufficient invested funds.

 So, how can you find your financial number so you will know if you are ready to retire or not?
 Here’s what you need to do.